Bankruptcy Means Test

 - If you have one other dependent living with you, with no income of their own, and you make less than $48,770 per year, you automatically qualify to file for Chapter 7 bankruptcy protection.

 If you qualify for Chapter 7 bankruptcy protection, and your debts are primarily consumer related, you could have the majority of your debts wiped out, essentially.
 Meaning that creditors will not be able to collect the portion that you owe.
 If you have questions regarding bankruptcy or the means test, contact us.
 We can help to explain the means test and answer your questions.
-Free consultations are available for bankruptcy related cases in Huntsville, Athens, Madison, and surrounding North Alabama areas.
-To schedule a free consultation, contact our office at (256) 539-4464 or complete an online case evaluation.
+Bankruptcy Consultations are available for related cases in Huntsville, Athens, Madison, and surrounding North Alabama areas.
+To schedule a consultation, contact our office at (256) 539-4464 or complete an online case evaluation.